What's the meaning of the phrase 'Chow down'?

 "'Chow down, sir' a Negro mess attendant in a white coat informed....
 "Served on navy blue and white china we put away steak, potatoes, peas and ice cream."

 The most common use of the word now is in 'chow mein' - the dish made from noodles, sauce and meat/vegetables.
 This is first referred to in print in the early 20th century.
-'Mein' is the Anglicised Chinese word meaning noodles, so 'chow mein' is exactly what it looks like - stir fried noodles.
+'Mein' is the Anglicised Chinese word meaning noodles and, as 'chow' means 'stir-fry', 'chow mein' is exactly what you might expect - stir fried noodles.